hydephp/develop/docs/creating-content/managing-assets.md

 But as always with Hyde, you can customize everything if you want to.

 Hyde ships with a complete frontend using Blade views, TailwindCSS styles, and Alpine.js interactions.
-Some extra custom styles are made in the HydeFront package, which is pre-installed and bundled in the pre-configured Tailwind and Vite setup.
+Some extra component styles are organized into modular files in the HydeFront package, which is pre-installed and bundled in the pre-configured Tailwind and Vite setup.

 To get you started quickly, all the styles are already compiled and minified into `_media/app.css`, which will be copied to the `_site/media/app.css` directory when you run `php hyde build`.